euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 If a vault or other contract is invoked via the CVC, and that contract in turn re-invokes the CVC to call another vault/contract, then the execution context is considered nested.
 The execution context is however *not* treated as a stack.
 The sets of deferred account and vault status checks are added to, and only after unwinding the final execution context will they be validated.

-Internally, the execution context stores a `batchDepth` value that increases each time a batch is started and decreases when it ends.
+Internally, the execution context stores a batch depth value that increases each time a batch is started and decreases when it ends.
 Only once it decreases to the initial value of `0` do the deferred checks get performed.
 Nesting batches is useful because otherwise calling contracts from a batch that themselves want to defer checks would be more complicated, and these contracts would need two code-paths: one that defers and one that doesn't.

 The previous value of `onBehalfOfAccount` is stored in a local "cache" variable and is subsequently restored after invoking the target contract.
 This ensures that contracts can rely on the `onBehalfOfAccount` at all times when `msg.sender` is the CVC (see [Authentication by Vaults](#authentication-by-vaults)).
 However, when `msg.sender` is not the CVC, vaults cannot rely on `onBehalfOfAccount` because it could have been changed by a nested context.